 - Course Number:

 - CH 243

 - Course Title:

 - Lecture Hours:

 - Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces carboxylic acids, carboxylic acid derivatives, amines, carbohydrates, amino acids, proteins, lipids, nucleic acids, heterocyclic compounds, spectroscopy and selected topics.
 This is the third course in a three course sequence.
-Student receive Oregon University Systems upper division credit for Organic Chemistry 241, 242, and 243, upon successful completion of the ACS Organic Exam in CH 243.
-Prerequisite: CH 242.
+Students receive Oregon University Systems upper division credit for Organic Chemistry 241, 242, and 243, upon successful completion of the ACS Organic Exam in CH 243.
+Prerequisites: CH 242.
 Audit available.

 Addendum to Course Description

 Chemistry 243 is the third term of a one-year sequence of an Organic Chemistry course designed for science majors, chemical engineering majors, and pre-professional students.
 An agreement made with the State Universities in Oregon will allow students to receive upper division credit for Organic Chemistry 241, 242, and 243, upon successful completion of the ACS Organic Exam in CH 243.
 The aim of the year long course is to bring a realistic approach to the study of mechanisms and functional group chemistry, and to provide an emphasis on the biological environment, and medical applications of organic chemistry.